AlexanderErtl/P2PNotifier/notification-server/README.md

 To execute the server you can run the command `poetry run notification-server`.

 It will use the configuration saved in `config.yml`.
 All configuration parameters can also be set as commandline parameters.
 To find a full list of parameters run `poetry run notification-server --help`.

+## Testing the Server

+An easy way to test the server is to use the `telnet` client.
+Connect to `localhost` on port `12345` and send any newline seperated messages.
+The messages should appear as system notifications which should be visible for 5 seconds.